SOC 2 Type 1 vs Type 2: Which Should You Choose?

 Who needs to be SOC 2 Type 2 compliant?

 Organizations handling sensitive customer data and seeking long-term assurance should aim for a Type 2 report.
-It offers proof that your controls work effectively over time and signals to enterprise clients that your security practices are reliable and mature.
+It offers proof that your internal controls work effectively over time and signals to enterprise clients that your security practices are reliable and mature.
+A SOC 2 Type 2 report examines how well a service organization’s system and controls perform over a period of time (typically 3-12 months).